awsdocs/aws-storagegateway-user-guide/doc_source/managing-volumes.md

 ## Adding a Volume<a name="ApplicationStorageVolumesCached-Adding"></a>

 As your application needs grow, you might need to add more volumes to your gateway\.
 As you add more volumes, you must consider the size of the cache storage and upload buffer you allocated to the gateway\.
 The gateway must have sufficient buffer and cache space for new volumes\.
-For more information, see [Determining the Size of Upload Buffer to Allocate](ManagingLocalStorage-common.md#CachedLocalDiskUploadBufferSizing-common)\.
+For more information, see [Determining the size of upload buffer to allocate](ManagingLocalStorage-common.md#CachedLocalDiskUploadBufferSizing-common)\.

-You can add volumes using the AWS Storage Gateway console or AWS Storage Gateway API\.
-For information on using the AWS Storage Gateway API to add volumes, see [CreateCachediSCSIVolume](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_CreateCachediSCSIVolume.html)\.
-For instructions on how to add a volume using the AWS Storage Gateway console, see [Creating a Volume](GettingStartedCreateVolumes.md)\.
+You can add volumes using the Storage Gateway console or Storage Gateway API\.
+For information on using the Storage Gateway API to add volumes, see [CreateCachediSCSIVolume](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_CreateCachediSCSIVolume.html)\.
+For instructions on how to add a volume using the Storage Gateway console, see [Creating a volume](GettingStartedCreateVolumes.md)\.

 ## Expanding the Size of a Volume<a name="volume-size-increase"></a>

 As your application needs grow, you might want to expand your volume instead of adding more volumes to your gateway\.
 In this case, you can do one of the following:
 + Create a snapshot of the volume you want to expand and then use the snapshot to create a new volume of a larger size\.
 For information about how to create a snapshot, see [Creating a One\-Time Snapshot](#CreatingSnapshot)\.
-For information about how to use a snapshot to create a new volume, see [Creating a Volume](GettingStartedCreateVolumes.md)\.
+For information about how to use a snapshot to create a new volume, see [Creating a volume](GettingStartedCreateVolumes.md)\.
 + Use the cached volume you want to expand to clone a new volume of a larger size\.
 For information about how to clone a volume, see [Cloning a Volume](#clone-volume)\.
-For information about how to create a volume, see [Creating a Volume](GettingStartedCreateVolumes.md)\.
+For information about how to create a volume, see [Creating a volume](GettingStartedCreateVolumes.md)\.

 ## Cloning a Volume<a name="clone-volume"></a>